Outcast (1922 film): Plot

-As described in a contemporary film publication, Valentine Moreland (MacLaren) has married her husband for money and jilted Geoffrey Sherwood (Powell).
-He feels her rejection keenly, and his friend Tony Hewlitt (David) finds Geoffrey alone in his apartment drinking.
+As described in a contemporary film publication, Valentine Moreland has married her husband for money and jilted Geoffrey Sherwood.
+He feels her rejection keenly, and his friend Tony Hewlitt finds Geoffrey alone in his apartment drinking.

 Miriam, abandoned by her husband and whose child had died from neglect, has been forced out on the street when her room's rent becomes overdue.
 Tony sprays some soda water out the window and hits Miriam.
 Miriam is invited in and Tony offers to compensate her for her hat.
 She tells Geoffrey her story, and he sees that he is no worse off than other people.
 Miriam works with Geoffrey in his South American business and he helps her get an apartment.
 She loves him and tries to win his affection, but he is held back by his memory of Valentine.

 Valentine has become weary of her elderly husband and seeks Geoffrey at his apartment.
 Miriam arrives and, seeing that Geoffrey is infatuated with Valentine, resolves to leave.
-Valentine glances out the window and, seeing her husband John (Wellesley) entering the house, panics.
+Valentine glances out the window and, seeing her husband John entering the house, panics.
 Miriam hides Geoffrey and Valentine in the next room, and, when John comes in, convinces him that she is Geoffrey's mistress and the only woman there.
 After John leaves, Valentine decides to rejoin her husband.

 Miriam leaves and, after sending a letter to Geoffrey indicating an intent to kill herself, leaves on a boat for South America.
 Geoffrey pursues her in a seaplane and rescues her when she jumps of the ship.
 They are married and honeymoon in Rio.